playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 <iframe data-frame-title="Angular Static - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-static-62?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-However, keep in mind that if you _do_ later add any dynamic HTML that our element will be `undefined` once again:
+However, keep in mind that if you _do_ later add any dynamic HTML our element will be `undefined` once again:

 ```typescript
 @Component({